 A joint and survivor annuity is established for the benefit of more than one person.
 When you set up an annuity this way, you and your spouse or joint annuitant can receive monthly benefits for life.
 If you pass away first, your spouse would continue receiving payments for the rest of their lifetime.
 And if they pass away first, you would keep receiving payments from the annuity.

-Benefits of a Joint and Survivor Annuity
+Pros and Cons of a Joint and Survivor Annuity

 The obvious advantage of choosing a joint and survivor annuity over a single-life annuity is the ability to make sure payments continue after one annuitant passes away.
 Say you’re the primary breadwinner, for example.
 If something happens to you, your spouse could keep receiving annuity payments which could help them fill in some of the financial gap caused by the loss of your income.
 Remember, these payouts are good for life so they’d always be able to count on that source of income.